drivelling-spinel/tartar/README.md

 - Vanilla Doom 2, TNT Evilution and Plutonia Experiment
   (with animated intermission screens a-la Doom 1 courtesy of Doomworld user \@oliacym)
-- No Rest for the Living (aka NERVE.WAD) with proper map names, music tracks assignment, levels and secrets progression and intermission backdrops courtesy of \@oliacym with helper WAD included in the distribution
+- No Rest for the Living (aka NERVE.WAD), Sigil and Sigil II
+  with proper map names, music tracks assignment, levels and secrets
+  progression and (for NERVE) intermission backdrops courtesy of \@oliacym with helper WAD included in the distribution
 - Chex Quest without Doom IWAD - and it will end after level 5!
   (also green slime splashes can be activated by switching on particles)